SYNNEX (NYSE:SNX) Updates Q4 2021 Earnings Guidance

-Several research firms have commented on SNX.
-Raymond James upped their price objective on shares of SYNNEX from $125.00 to $140.00 and gave the company a strong-buy rating in a report on Friday, June 25th.
-Barrington Research raised their price objective on shares of SYNNEX from $130.00 to $140.00 and gave the stock an outperform rating in a research report on Monday, June 28th.
-Two investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $131.00.
+A number of equities analysts have commented on the company.
+Raymond James raised their price objective on SYNNEX from $140.00 to $150.00 and gave the stock a strong-buy rating in a research note on Wednesday, September 29th.
+Barrington Research lowered their price objective on SYNNEX from $140.00 to $128.00 and set an outperform rating on the stock in a research note on Thursday, September 30th.
+Finally, Zacks Investment Research raised SYNNEX from a hold rating to a buy rating and set a $117.00 target price on the stock in a report on Monday.
+Two research analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of $127.75.

+The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
+Shareholders of record on Friday, October 15th will be issued a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a yield of 0.76%.
+The ex-dividend date of this dividend is Thursday, October 14th.
+SYNNEX’s payout ratio is presently 5.85%.

+In related news, Director Dwight Steffensen sold 300 shares of the business’s stock in a transaction dated Tuesday, July 20th.
+The stock was sold at an average price of $113.78, for a total value of $34,134.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Kevin M. Murai sold 4,275 shares of the business’s stock in a transaction dated Thursday, July 15th.
+The shares were sold at an average price of $114.81, for a total value of $490,812.75.
+Following the completion of the sale, the director now directly owns 8,859 shares of the company’s stock, valued at $1,017,101.79.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 15,836 shares of company stock worth $1,925,572 over the last ninety days.
+Company insiders own 3.00% of the company’s stock.

 A hedge fund recently raised its stake in SYNNEX stock.
-Morgan Stanley grew its stake in shares of SYNNEX Co.
-(NYSE:SNX) by 125.3% during the second quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 145,561 shares of the business services provider’s stock after buying an additional 80,957 shares during the quarter.
-Morgan Stanley owned approximately 0.28% of SYNNEX worth $17,723,000 as of its most recent SEC filing.
-76.09% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley raised its holdings in shares of SYNNEX Co.
+(NYSE:SNX) by 125.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 145,561 shares of the business services provider’s stock after buying an additional 80,957 shares during the period.
+Morgan Stanley owned about 0.28% of SYNNEX worth $17,723,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 76.09% of the company’s stock.

 About SYNNEX